Please note that Tapas no longer supports Internet Explorer.

 She smiled.
 Tight.
 Rehearsed.

 His breath hit her, thick with wine and arrogance.
 She nearly gagged.
-Her jaw tensed.
+She held her face still.
 The blade stayed hidden.

 He kissed her first, soft and practiced.
 She kissed him back, just enough to sell the lie and feel nothing doing it.
 His hand slid over her hip, slow and possessive, testing her like she was property.
 He moved higher, brushing her breast, watching her reaction.
 She didn’t flinch, but every nerve in her body screamed.